Ayman Kamel: Career

 Mr. Kamel held different positions in the Ministry of Foreign Affairs; he was appointed Deputy Assistant Foreign Minister from 2008 to 2010, and was responsible for several committees aiming at optimizing administrative performance.

 He participated in various international Conferences and Conventions dealing with numerous vital issues such as Interfaith Dialogue, Regional development, and multilateral cooperation and he was one of the Egyptian officers responsible for convening several rounds of the Middle East Peace Talks.
 He masters several languages including Arabic, French, English, Italian and Spanish.

 Ambassador Kamel performed numerous volunteer tasks for Humanitarian causes with Charity Organizations such as the International Red Cross, the Egyptian Red Crescent, Caritas, Rotary and Lions.

-After serving on duty as ambassador for around four years, in October 2021, he was eventually received by Emperor Naruhito for the farewell meeting at the Tokyo Imperial Palace, and there he appreciated the sovereign's support and concern during his tenure.
-He also remarked to the emperor that Egypt and Japan collaborated for the recent years on various matters such as education, archaeology, healthcare and prevention of COVID-19 spreading.
+After serving as ambassador in Tokyo for four years, in October 2021, he was received by Emperor Naruhito for the farewell meeting at the Tokyo Imperial Palace, and there he appreciated the sovereign's support and attention during his tenure.
+He also remarked to the emperor that Egypt and Japan collaborated for the recent years on various matters such as education, archaeology, sports, healthcare and prevention of COVID-19 spreading.